anthonysharpy/theta-surface/readme.md

 # Theta Surface

-Rust tool for fetching Bitcoin option data, fitting a volatility surface and generating graphs showing the implied volatility against strike price.
+Rust tool for fetching Bitcoin option data, fitting the volatility surface and generating graphs showing implied volatility against strike price.

 The purpose of this is to demonstrate the implementation of complex market-based mathematics and algorithms in a clear and structured way.
 It is not necessarily meant to be the fastest or most efficient implementation.
 For an example of fast low-latency programming, see https://github.com/anthonysharpy/nanofill.

-# Graph explanation
+## Graph explanation

 ![Graph](./images/example-smile-graph.png)